Paulnolan90/p3-RockPaperScissors/README.md

 - When I finished the project in gitpod I had all of the print statments in ASCII which seemed to work ok in gitpod, this did not translate well to Heroku so I had to go back to simple messages.

 ![pythontest](https://raw.githubusercontent.com/Paulnolan90/p3-RockPaperScissors/main/assets/Ascii.jpg)

+Solved Bugs

+- When writing the code and testing i noti

 ## Deployment